 If you do not have the Currency of the country or area you are visiting on your Card, you can still use it to make a payment.
 Merchant transactions and ATM withdrawals in a currency other than a Currency you have available on your Card will be debited according to the default order of priority, which is as follows: USD, GBP, EUR and AUD, at an exchange rate determined by MasterCard on the day the transaction is processed, increased by the FX Margin (or foreign exchange margin).
 See the Fees and Limits section for more information.

-The countries currently affected by sanctions are:
+The countries and geographical regions currently affected by the sanctions are:

-Cuba, Iran, North Korea, Sudan and Syria
+Cuba, Iran, North Korea, Sudan, Syria and Crimea.

 1 The Card can only be used outside the Common Monetary Area, being South Africa, Lesotho, Swaziland and Namibia.